meitar/mailchimp-user-sync/readme.txt

 - [WP CLI](http://wp-cli.org/) commands: `wp mailchimp-sync sync-all` and `wp mailchimp-sync sync-user $user_id`.
 - Filter: `mailchimp_sync_user_data` to modify user data before it's sent to MailChimp.

-For more detailed usage info on the introduced features, have a look at the [MailChimp Sync FAQ](https://wordpress.org/plugins/mailchimp-sync/faq/).
+For more detailed usage info on the introduced features, have a look at the [MailChimp User Sync FAQ](https://wordpress.org/plugins/mailchimp-sync/faq/).

 = 0.1.2 - March 17, 2015 =